What interested you in becoming a bone density technologist?

 What has been your most gratifying experience as a bone density technologist?

 I have multiple gratifying experiences as a bone density technologist.
 I was asked early on in my career to present at an annual ISCD conference in Los Angeles.
 Another was when I discovered an atypical femur fracture and brought it to the radiologist's attention.
-These patients are on a medication that can cause the femur fracture and they need follow up care with an orthopedist.
+These patients are on a medication that can cause femur fracture and they need follow up care with an orthopedist.
 This generally results in a pinning of the affected hip.

 What career options do you have as a bone density technologist?

 The career options in this field are dependent on the individual.
-One has the opportunity to be the coordinator for research studies, be a trainer for new hires (it is a yearlong training for a new employee), be a committee member for ISCD and other opportunities.
+One has the opportunity to be the coordinator for research studies, be a trainer for new hires (it is a yearlong training for a new employee), be a committee member for ISCD, and other opportunities.

 What is something others may not know about this career field?
 What are some common misconceptions?

 Some people may not realize that at the Cleveland Clinic, we require the bone density technologist to be registered in radiology as well as bone density.
 They also need to be licensed with the ISCD.
 This requires the technologist to take two additional exams.
 At the clinic, we perform and analyze the exam as well as enter the report for the doctors to sign off on.
-One common misconception for bone density is that it is an easy field.
-One has to be organized, precise in their scanning and have the ability to educate the patient on bone health.
+One common misconception about bone density is that it is an easy field.
+One has to be organized, precise in their scanning, and have the ability to educate the patient on bone health.
 I like to say our department makes it look easy because we are all well educated in what we do.

 One common misconception for bone density is that it is an easy field.
 Technologists need to be organized, precise, and able to educate patients on their bone health.